 The deadline for receipt of all entries is Tuesday 30 June 2020 at 5.00pm.
 Entries received after this time will not be accepted.
 Due to the volume of entries we receive, we will only contact you/your student if you are selected as one of our winners.

-All winners will be announced by the end of the summer term.
+All winners will be announced in the Autumn Term.

 All entries must include an Entry Form.
 Submissions can be made by individual students or teachers.
 Teacher and school contact details must be provided.
 If you are a teacher sending in entries, please note how many students took part in the competition.